DavidBr27/Potential-Impossible-Travel/README.md

 Whenever a user logs into Azure or authenticates with their main Azure account, logs are created in the **"SigninLogs"** table and forwarded to the **Log Analytics workspace** used by Microsoft Sentinel (our SIEM).

 ### **Detection Objective:**
-Trigger an alert in Sentinel if a user logs into more than **one location** within a 7-day time period.
+Trigger an alert in Sentinel if a user logs into more than **three locations** within a 7-day time period.
 Not all alerts will indicate malicious activity, as some may be false positives.

 ---